4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Supersymmetry Genomics Review

+In constructing a Dykin diagram, it is necessary to choose a convention as to which roots to use: the simple roots are the canonical choice~\cite{Georgi:1999wka}.
+Similarly, it is necessary to follow a nodal field definition convention in comparing gadget values.
+The CM, TM, and VM adinkras are defined according to the following convention.
+Define the fermion nodes such that the node number matches the component number.
+For bosons, place them in the nodes left to right with dynamical fields first and auxiliary fields second.
+Within the lists of dynamical and auxiliary fields, place them left to right as follows: scalars, pseudoscalars, vectors, pseudovectors, tensors, and pseudotensors.
+List vectors in numerical order, as in the VM and list tensors in the order as demonstrated for the TM: components 12, 23, and 31.
+For the $20 \times 20$ multiplets investigated in this paper, we expand these rules to be applicable to larger multiplets.

-This demonstrates that the gadget separates the TM and VM at the adinkra level, and so is a further distinguishing calculation that can be done in addition to $\chi_0$.
-In the adinkraic basis chosen for mSG and CLS, however, the gadget can not be used to distinguish these $12 \times 12$ multiplets as their $\brL_\rI$ and $\brR_\rI$ matrices, Eqs.~(\ref{e:CLS}) and~(\ref{e:mSG}), are identical.
-Learning this lesson from the $12 \times 12$ case, for the $20 \times 20$ multiplets investigated in this paper, we choose nodal field definitions that are not linear combinations of the 0-brane reduced fields which put the $\brL_\rI$ and $\brR_\rI$ matrices in a non-adinkraic basis, i.e. matrices that satisfy Eq.~(\ref{e:Linverse}) rather than the full orthogonal relationship Eq.~(\ref{e:adinkraic}).
-The value of $\chi_0$ is insensitive to this, owing to the trace over which it is defined and the fact that it is defined only over a single representation as shown in Eq.~(\ref{e:chromo}).
+The one-to-one nodal field definitions for the CM, VM, and TM used in Equations~(\ref{e:CMnodes}),~(\ref{e:TMnodes}), and~(\ref{e:VMnodes}) result in adinkraic $\brL_\rI$ and $\brR_\rI$ matrices that satisfy the relationship in Equation~(\ref{e:adinkraic}).
+As~such, these multiplets can be expressed as the adinkras in Figures~\ref{f:CMAdinkra}, \ref{f:TMAdinkra}, and~\ref{f:VMAdinkra} with single fields corresponding to each node.
+No such one-to-one nodal field definitions are possible for the mSG and CLS as the nodes of the adinkra must necessarily correspond to linear combinations of the fields, as shown in Equations~(\ref{e:CLSnodes}) and~(\ref{e:mSGnodes}).
+We show this is the case for the $20 \times 20$ multiplets investigated in this paper: one-to-one nodal field definitions do not lead to adinkraic $\brL_\rI$ and $\brR_\rI$ matrices.
+On a final note, the value of $\chi_0$ is insensitive to basis choice, owing to the trace over which it is defined and the fact that it is defined only over a single representation as shown in Equation~(\ref{e:chromo}).